lyfhei/OMIC/README.md

-# Weghted Ensemble method of Spatial Transcriptomics (WEST)
+# Orthogonal Multimodality Integration and Clustering (OMIC)

 ## 1. Introduction
-WEST is a method that utilizes ensemble techniques to improve the performance and stability of spatial transcriptomics data analysis.
+OMIC is a method that apply projection method to integrate multiple sources of information while accounting for the dependence among them.
-It represents a significant advance in clustering spatial transcriptomics data, offering improved accuracy and flexibility compared to existing methods, making it a valuable tool for spatial transcriptomics data analysis.
+It excels at modeling the relationships among multiple variables, facilitating scalable computation, and preserving accuracy in cell clustering compared to existing methods

 ## 2. Environment
 Python=3.8